Cover

 VVS1

-Internally Flawless - No internal flaws.
-VVS1 (Very Very Slightly Included 1) - Very difficult to see under 10x magnification.
+VVS1 (Very Very Slightly Included 1): Any inclusions are difficult to see under 10x magnification.

 VVS2